aol/colResizable/readme.md

 * **onDrag**: [type: callback function] [default: null] [version: 1.1]

 This event is fired while dragging a column anchor if liveDrag is enabled.
 It can be useful if the table is being used as a multiple range slider.
 The callback function can obtain a reference to the updated table through the currentTarget attribute of the event retrieved by parameters

+___

+* **onColumnResized**: [type: callback function] [default: null]

+If a callback function is supplied it will be fired when the user has ended dragging a column anchor altering the previous table layout.
+The callback returns an array of the updated table column headers